phetdam/shizuka/doc/source/intro.rst

    06-24-2020

-   initial creation. added change log, introduction header, and kongou. added height, width, and alignment fields to figure.
+   initial creation. added change log, introduction header, and kongou. added height, width, and alignment fields to figure. note that rendering in github for restructuredtext figures is still broken, from 2014.

    todo: write an actual intro.